marissap/notesbymaris/content/react/index.md

 }
 ```

-##### State
+#### State
-- right now props are just being passed with variables, state allows us to modify data
-- if we want to change a state we need to bind it with the function that does the changing
-  - this is done in the constructor
+As of right now, props are being passed with variables.
+The variable doesn't change unless we go back into the code and explicitly do so. __States__ allow us to modify data dynamically and based on user interaction (events).
+If we want to change a state we need to bind it with the function that does the changing.
+This is done in the constructor of the component.

-- this is an example of a state with an event handler
+In the following example of a state with an event handler we can see a two new functions added to our component called _constructor_ and _click_. _Constructor_ does a couple things.
+First, it binds the event of a click to the component and second, it sets the initial state at component construction. _Click_ is our event handler.
+It actually sets the state and tells what to set within the state.
 ```javascript
 class Header extends Component {
     constructor () {